-- 1. Strong's #2233 hegeomai; to lead, to go before, to be a leader, to rule, command, to have authority over, a prince, of regal power, governor, viceroy, chief, leading as respects influence, controlling in counsel, overseers or leaders of the churches. - 2.
-This is from a word referring to a belief that rests, not on one's inner feelings or sentiment, but on the due consideration of external grounds, on weighing and comparing of facts.
+3f Strong's #2233 hegeomai; to lead, to go before, to be a leader, to rule, command, to have authority over, a prince, of regal power, governor, viceroy, chief, leading as respects influence, controlling in counsel, overseers or leaders of the churches.
+It's from a word referring to a belief that rests, not on one's inner feelings or sentiment, but on the due consideration of external grounds, on weighing and comparing of facts.